zooniverse/front-end-monorepo/README.md

 ### Docker images

 - `zooniverse/front-end-monorepo`: Built from the Dockerfile in the root directory.
 It runs `yarn install` and `yarn build` for the `lib-` packages and static (production) apps.
-- `zooniverse/fe-content-pages`: Runs production (static) builds of the NextJS app and are then deployed to Kubernetes.
-Built from the Dockerfile in `packages/app-content-pages`.
-Runs `yarn start`.
+- `zooniverse/fe-content-pages`: Built from the Dockerfile in `packages/app-content-pages`.
+Runs `yarn start` in `packages/app-content-pages` from `zooniverse/front-end-monorepo:latest`.
 - `zooniverse/fe-project`: Runs production (static) builds of the NextJS app and are then deployed to Kubernetes.
 Built from the Dockerfile in `packages/app-project`.
 Runs `yarn start`.